Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Blackboard.md

 To create a new Property or Keyword, click the **Add (+)** button on the Blackboard's title bar, and select a Property or Keyword type.

 To reorder items listed on the Blackboard, drag and drop them.
-To delete items, use the Delete key on Windows, or the Command + Backspace key combination on OS X. To rename an item, double-click on its name, and enter a new name.
+To delete items, use the Delete key on Windows, or the Command + Backspace key combination on OS X. To rename an item, double-click on its name, and enter a new name (note: quotation marks in display names will get stripped and replaced with underscores).
 Drag Properties and Keywords from the Blackboard to the graph to create a corresponding node.

 For a full list of Property types, see [Property Types](Property-Types).